Eric Rounds Services

 Logo & Branding

-Your logo is your business’s face; unique yet recognizable, approachable yet shows character.
+Your logo is your business’s face; unique yet recognizable, and hopefully… memorable.
 A logo can be an icon with text and a tagline, or a mini-illustration.
 Your branding is how your logo is used, the colors and typeface for all of your marketing and stationary, and usage guidelines for consistency.

 We start with Information Architecture to define the site, move onto a beautiful and functional design, and then develop and test for all platforms.
 Your new website will work on iPads, mobile phones, and desktop and laptop computers and on all major modern browsers appropriate for your key audience and user.